platosha/rest-api/README.md

     npm start

 Once running, your browser should automatically navigate to the element's page.
 By default, it is served from `http://localhost:3000/components/rest-api/`.
+Now that you have a backend, the [JSON Server Demo](http://localhost:3000/compontents/rest-api/demo/json-server.html) should work.

 You can also browse the API at `http://localhost:3000/api/`.
 The mock data is generated automatically and stored in db.json file.
 To regenerate the API data,